carbonplan/research/articles/cdr-timescale-accounting/index.md

 </Endnote>

 <Endnote label='Terms'>
-  This work was [funded in part](https://carbonplan.org/funding) by a grant from the Patrick J. McGovern Foundation.
+  This work was [funded in part](https://carbonplan.org/funding) by grants from the Patrick J. McGovern Foundation and ClimateWorks.
 Article text and figures made available under a [CC-BY 4.0 International license](https://creativecommons.org/licenses/by/4.0/).
 </Endnote>